The default sample times of Simscape™ blocks are continuous. You cannot simulate Simscape blocks with discrete solvers using the default sample times.

 Certain Simulink tools and features do not work with Simscape software:

-Exporting a model to a format used by an earlier version (File > Export Model to > Previous Version) is not supported for models containing Simscape blocks.
+Exporting a model to a format used by an earlier version (Simulation > Save > Previous Version) is not supported for models containing Simscape blocks.

 The Simulink Profiler tool does not work with Simscape models.

 Physical signals and physical connection lines between conserving ports are different from Simulink signals.
-Therefore, the Signal and Scope Manager tool and the signal label functionality are not supported.
+Therefore, the Viewers and Generators Manager tool and the signal label functionality are not supported.

 Certain Simulink tools are restricted for use with Simscape software: